 Part one of this series detailed the Western understanding of cancer, its pathophysiology, statistics, screening tests and treatment.
-In part two of this three part series the Ayurvedic concepts of gulma, granthi and arbuda shall be introduced.
+In part two of this three part series the Ayurvedic concepts of gulma, granthi, and arbuda shall be introduced.

 Cancer has been understood to exist for thousands of years.
-While cancer may be more prevalent today in part because people live to a greater age than in the past, Cancers have always occurred.
+While cancer is more prevalent today in part because people live to a greater age than in the past, Cancers have always occurred.
 Healers since the beginning of time have tried to understand the condition and manage those who have been suffering.

 Classical Ayurvedic texts have several references to cancer.
-Some terms used to describe the condition are general while others are much more specific.
+Some terms used to describe the condition are general, while others are much more specific.
 Practitioners should familiarize themselves with common terminology so that they can benefit from historical knowledge as well understand information that is published in India.
 The following terminology describes the most basic concepts.

-Gulma is a term used to describe any palpable hard mass in the abdomen.
+Gulma is a term used to describe any palpable, hard mass in the abdomen.
 This does not mean that gulma is cancer but rather any hard, tumor like mass in the abdominal region.

-Granthi is a term for a tumor, lump or nodule that is visible from the surface.
+Granthi is a term for a tumor, lump, or nodule that is visible from the surface.
 These tumors often open up on the surface of the skin as an ulcer (vrana).
 Granthi may be benign or malignant; however the term is most often used to describe benign tumors.

 Arbuda is the most specific term for a cancerous malignancy.